Why wait until marriage from a girl who didn’t

 When you have sex with a person, your body now releases oxytocin, the so-called “cuddle hormone” that sends most of us women over the edge.

-It triggers bonding and emotional attachment when we have physical contact with each other and increases feelings of calm, trust, and security no matter how well you know that person.
+It triggers bonding and emotional attachment when we have physical contact and increases feelings of calm, trust, and security no matter how well you know that person.

 Now you can imagine when you are high on all these hormones your judgment is clouded.
 You are less likely to spot or act upon red flags and you are more likely to choose a situation that you have no business being in.